MaciejWorwa/Arthalion_RPG/README.md

 ## Camera Controls

 - **Panning**: Hold the middle mouse button and drag to pan the camera.
+Alternatively, you can hold **Alt** and use the arrow keys on your keyboard.
 - **Zooming**: Use the scroll wheel to zoom in and out for a closer or broader view.

 ## Starting Battle Mode